holstt/microservice-discord-bot-template/README.md

 - Audio player with search functionality that dynamically loads and play audio files placed in a given internal folder for each bot.
 - Sending status updates in a specified guild only for the developer e.g. a message with bot name and version number at startup of each bot. ,
 - Registration and identification of all services in the microservice architecture.
 This ensures only a single bot answers the global `!help` command.
-- Docker and Docker Swarm commands for Developer that provides and overview of the services and VM's in the microservice arhitecture.
+- Docker and Docker Swarm commands for the Developer that provides an overview of the docker containers and VM's running in the microservice arhitecture.
 - Disposing of services according to their specified scopes after command has been executed (...as they should, but apparently Discord.NET is not doing this for you ATM)
+- Automatic deletion of command and bot messages after a custom default time period.
+- Set custom command prefix for every guild and what it should default to for new guilds.
+- Database integration that can be extended with custom entities.

 ### Feature: Global help command